photoprism/photoprism-docs/docs/user-guide/faq.md

 To fix the date directly in your image or video files, please use other applications like Photoshop, or Exiftool, and re-index your library.

-### Some files seem hidden, where are they? ###

-If the [quality filter](organize/review.md) is enabled, you might find them in *Photos > Review*.
-Otherwise, their format may not be supported, they may be corrupted, or they may be stacked with other files if their name, exact date & location, or unique image ID indicate they belong to the same photo.
-You may then unstack them if this happened by mistake e.g. because of bad metadata.

 ### How can I permanently delete files? ###